daormar/debasher/doc/design_doc_resident.md

   no longer opening what is not open; the last one is killed by a hang, since a writer thread then dies).
   What remains of the window is the time to notice the crash (`HEARTBEAT_CHECK_INTERVAL_SECS` when the process is gone) and to start the new process.
-- Implemented in step 2 of the order in point 3, and checked with a real `debasher_exec` run of a numbered message source, a consumer that logs what it receives and a `Supervisor`, twice: `kill -9` of the writer node's process group and, later, of the reader node's.
+- Implemented in step 2 of the order in section 3, and checked with a real `debasher_exec` run of a numbered message source, a consumer that logs what it receives and a `Supervisor`, twice: `kill -9` of the writer node's process group and, later, of the reader node's.
 The `Supervisor` relaunched each one, the other node was never touched (and never stopped heartbeating), and across the reader's outage and relaunch the